trychlos/pwix-app-pages/README.md

 A reactive data source.

+## Permissions management

+This package can take advantage of `pwix:permissions` package to manage the user permissions through the `wantPermission` `DisplayUnit` tag.
+When present, the tag is used as the action string identifier when calling the configured `allowFn()` function.

 ## Configuration

 The package's behavior can be configured through a call to the `AppPages.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.